galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 > ### {% icon comment %} Writing mathematical expressions
 >
-> Mathematical expressions can be written in LaTeX, and are automtaically rendered with [MathJax](https://www.mathjax.org/).
+> Mathematical expressions can be written in LaTeX, and are automatically rendered with [MathJax](https://www.mathjax.org/).
 >
-> Surround your math expression with two `$` signs (like in LaTeX math blocks):
+> Surround your math expression with two `$` signs on each side (like in LaTeX math blocks):
 >
 > - inline expressions, *e.g.* `$$ 5 + 5 $$` will be rendered as $$ 5 + 5 $$
 > - block expressions, *e.g.* `$$ 5 + 5 $$` will be rendered in its own line block as